 - Divestiture of significant financial interests;

-Failure to properly disclose relevant financial interests or to adhere to conditions or restriction imposed by the Vice President and Special Assistant to the President will be considered a deviation from accepted standards of conducting research at Emerson.
-Alleged violations of this policy will be investigated by the Vice President and Special Assistant to the President who will make recommendations for action to the President.
+- Failure to properly disclose relevant financial interests or to adhere to conditions or restriction imposed by the DRC will be considered a deviation from accepted standards of conducting research at Emerson.
+Alleged violations of this policy will be investigated by the DRC, which will make recommendations for action to the Provost.
 Breaches of policy include:

 - Failure to file the necessary disclosure statements;

 - Knowingly filing incomplete, erroneous, or misleading disclosure forms;

 - If a determination has been made that the policy has been violated, the Provost may impose sanctions, including notification to sponsor and termination of award; formal admonition; a letter to the Investigator's personnel file; and suspension of the privilege to apply for external funding and/or seek IRB approval.

 The Office of Research and Creative Scholarship will maintain records of all disclosures and associated activities securely and confidentially.
 All records will be maintained for three (3) years following the letter of termination or completion of the project or resolution of any government action involving the records.
 Records will not be routinely provided to PHS sponsors unless required by Federal law, or the agency submits a written request, or Emerson is unable to satisfactorily manage an actual or potential conflict of interest.
 The Executive Director for the Office of Research and Creative Scholarship will be responsible for communications with sponsors.
 Disclosure statements and associated information will not be released without notifying the Investigator.